 Recognize That You Need Help

-The first step in asking for help as a caregiver if recognizing that you need it.
+The first step caregivers need to do when asking for help is recognizing that you need some help.
 We often get into the day to day role of taking care of someone and just start managing things as they occur.
 It’s like constantly putting out fires, as the saying goes.

 Caregivers frequently don’t have the time or brain power to think of alternatives.
 And when they do ask for help, it can either fall on deaf ears or the person being asked just doesn’t understand the need for it.
 “You seem to have things under control” is something I heard a lot.